VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 Take the tab and drill a Ø 2 mm hole at each end.

-Take an elastic band about 40 cm long and pass it through the holes at the ends of the leather tab.
+Take an elastic band of about 40 cm and pass it through the holes at the ends of the leather tab.

-Fold the elastic in half, then thread it through the back hole, making sure both ends come out inside the notebook.
+Fold the elastic in half, then pass it through the back hole, making sure that both ends come out inside the notebook.

 Insert the notebook/book into the notebook cover.
 Tie a loose knot at the end of the elastic and check the size by closing the notebook.
-Adjust the size of the elastic and tie a tight knot.
+Adjust the elastic to the correct length and tie a tight knot.

 Insert the staple into the slots made earlier, then fold down the tabs, tucking the elastic underneath.